deltachat/deltachat-core-rust/README.md

 ## Debugging environment variables

-- `DCC_IMAP_DEBUG`: if set IMAP protocol commands and responses will be printed

 - `DCC_MIME_DEBUG`: if set outgoing and incoming message will be printed

 - `RUST_LOG=repl=info,async_imap=trace,async_smtp=trace`: enable IMAP and